mnxn/vscode-jvm-bytecode-viewer/README.md

 - This extension was tested with the JDK 14 version of `javap`.
 - The verbose output of `javap` is significantly more complicated than the normal output so there may be some inconsistencies with its highlighting.
 - If you see highlighting that you think is incorrect, please [submit an issue](https://github.com/mnxn/vscode-jvm-bytecode-viewer/issues/new) with a screenshot.
+- The Jar exploration code was adapted from https://github.com/stef-levesque/vscode-zipexplorer